Memory Allocation

 Boo! 👻

-scared you.
-We have a generic parameter T
+I bet the PhantomData scared you.
+We have a generic parameter T, but we have

-or either of the descriptors that actually
+no struct members of SecVec or either of the descriptors that actually

-'s, we add a little ghost that tells it,
+compiler know we really are carrying T's, we add a little ghost that tells it,

-"We're carrying this Phantom T
+"We're carrying this Phantom T wink "

 Sharing is caring

 There is a lot to unpack here.
-Firstly, CachePadded
+Firstly, CachePadded is a struct provided by

-the crossbeam_utils
+the crossbeam_utils crate.

 A note on cache: you may have heard of CPU cache, a small buffer of memory stored on the CPU to allow for fast access.
 The

-actually refers to a buffer between main RAM and the CPU's.
+cacheinCachePaddedactually refers to a buffer between main RAM and the CPU's.
 It's just a larger and slower cache compared to a CPU cache.
 The cache is split into contiguous blocks of memory called cache lines.
 This is the most granular level at which cache coherency is maintained.
 When multiple threads both have a value in the same cache line, one thread modifying the value it owns marks the entire cache line as "dirty".
 Even though the other thread's value hasn't been changed, the cache coherency protocol might cause the thread to reload the entire line when it uses the value, incurring some overhead.
 This is called false sharing, and cause severe performance degradation.
 Cache is an extremely important consideration when data structures.
 It's why linked lists are algorithmically fine but terribly slow in practice.
 As the saying goes, cache is king.

-aligns its contents to the beginning of the cache
+The CachePadded struct aligns its contents to the beginning of the cache

 line to prevent false sharing.
-If all CachePadded
+If all CachePadded objects are at the beginning

 of a cache line (assuming they do not cross a cache line), there can't be false